Farewe/invacost_FAQ/Readme.md

 criteria – and can be used as an alternative or as a complementary approach to the standard \*\*Method\_reliability\* descriptor.

-## *35. Why do some cost entries have empty cells for this descriptor?*
+## Why do some cost entries have empty cells for this descriptor?

 We fill this column as we get new expert-based assessment of the method reliability of the cost entries.
 This means that currently empty cells